 Several weeks after surgery, my plastic surgeon said that I could wear bras without an underwire instead of the post mastectomy bras.
 If you choose to not go to a specialty bra store, Soma Boutique has a few bras without an underwire.
 I purchased a strapless and wireless bra from Amazon.

 (I do not have a medical background, this post was written based on my personal experience.
-I received information about Nordstroms from the Young Survival Coalition Facebook page.
+Anchored in Hope is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+I received information about Nordstrom from the Young Survival Coalition Facebook page.
 Young Survival Coalition is a fantastic resource that I will write about in an upcoming post.
-I also received information regarding the Women’s Health Boutique from MD Anderson.)
+I also received information regarding the Women's Health Boutique from MD Anderson.)